 For example, rapid-acting insulin is more likely to cause skin irritation than long-acting insulin.

-Concentration Is an Important Factor
+Concentration is an Important Factor

 What Are the Potential Side Effects of Spilled Insulin on the Skin?